Greater Scranton MLK Commission

 - Due to the forecast of frigid temperatures, the annual Greater Scranton MLK Commission March to the Courthouse scheduled for Monday, January 21 has been canceled.
 No new date has been selected as of this time.

-The Greater Scranton MLK Commission will host their annual awards dinner on February 24, 2019 in the McIlhenny Ballroom, from 2:30pm - 5:30pm.
+The Greater Scranton MLK Commission will host their annual community celebration and awards dinner on February 24, 2019 in the McIlhenny Ballroom, from 1:00pm - 4:30pm.

 Our focus is to highlight Dr. King’s principle of facilitating cultural and legislative change using non-violent means - a message that seems to have been lost on many as we witness the violent protest incidents in our country.
 However, we also see evidence of how powerful peaceful protest can be when national discussions stem from players kneeling during our national anthem, or thousands gather at the Capitol to march in solidarity, or a single woman utters “me too”.